LzJapan/Qrious/README.md

-QRious-CentralAsia – A Regional Cybersecurity Awareness Project 🛡️ QRious-CentralAsia is a cybersecurity awareness project based in Central Asia that explores how human curiosity — especially among youth — leads people to scan unknown QR codes.
+"QRious"-CentralAsia – A Regional Cybersecurity Awareness Project 🛡️

+QRious-CentralAsia is a cybersecurity awareness project based in Central Asia that explores how human curiosity — especially among youth — leads people to scan unknown QR codes.
 In a region with growing internet access but low cybersecurity awareness, this experiment simulates real-world phishing-style traps to study behavior and promote safer digital habits.
 It targets diverse demographics and public venues to inform better security practices.

 🌍 Why Central Asia?